-- 1. Elect a faculty chairperson and a secretary. - 2.
-Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Section 2.6-R of the Senate Bylaws.
-Approved minutes will be forwarded to the Senate administrative clerk for permanent storage. - 3.
-Provide oversight of the use of Non-Tenure Track faculty. - 4.
-Nominate faculty to any committees for which a request has been made by external constituencies for Senate faculty representation.
-These nominations are forwarded to the Faculty Caucus. - Provide oversight of and receive reports from the following external committees of the Senate: Academic Freedom Ethics and Grievance Committee Athletics Council Faculty Review Committee - 6.
-Provide oversight and receive reports from the University Ombudsperson. (see Procedures section of Policy 3.2.12 for more details). - 7.
-Other tasks as assigned by the Executive Committee of the Academic Senate.
+- 1. Follow the procedures of the Academic Senate Bylaws and the Open Meetings Act, including for public comment (Article V, Section 4.E), absences and vacancies (Article III Section 5), quorum (Article VI, Section 6.M), voting (Article VI, Section 6.O), and agendas (Article VI, Section 6.P). - Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Article VI, Section 6.S of the Academic Senate Bylaws.
+Approved minutes will be forwarded to the Academic Senate Office Administrator for permanent storage.

+- 3. Elect a chairperson and a secretary from among its elected members. - Review all issues, including policies, procedures, and proposals which are relevant specifically to faculty, and provide findings and recommendations to the Faculty Caucus and/or the Academic Senate. - 5.
+Provide oversight of and receive reports annually from the following committees: - a.
+Academic Freedom, Ethics, and Grievance Committee. - b.
+Faculty Review Committee. - 6.
+Provide oversight and receive reports annually from the University Ombudsperson Council (see Procedures section of Policy 3.2.12 for more details). - 7.
+Make faculty nominations to external committees of the Academic Senate.
+These nominations will be voted on by the Faculty Caucus. - 8.
+Perform other tasks as assigned by the Executive Committee of the Academic Senate.